-When your phone is due an upgrade, if it’s in usuble condition – don’t take the upgrade and switch to sim only plans.
+When your phone is due an upgrade, if it’s in useable condition – don’t take the upgrade and switch to a sim only plan.
 You can save an absolute fortune on your phone bill.
-My old phone contract was £60 a month – sim only is £20 a month on a 12 month contract.
+My old phone contract was £60 a month – sim only is £20 a month on a 12-month contract.
 That is a ridiculous saving to be had.

 Money-saving tip: If you do need to upgrade your phone, take a look at the Apple Finance plans with a sim only sim and see if it works out cheaper (it usually includes Apple Care too!)

 Stay on top of your bills

 Especially the electric and the water bill.
 If you find yourself constantly coming in under your direct debit amount, charge the direct debit to reflect the amount.
 Likewise, if your bills are more than your direct debit, rase it!
 Raising the amount you pay by a few pounds each month means that you won’t have a big bill creep up on you.